just-the-docs/just-the-docs/operations/MAKING_DECISIONS.md

 **Purpose**

-It can be confusing how decisions are made so let's shed light on it.
+It can be confusing how decisions are made, so let's shed light on it.

 **Scope**